eSellify Documentation

 Required Software

-Software Version Purpose
+Software Version Required For

-Android Studio Latest IDE & Android SDK/Emulator
+Android Studio Latest Android build & emulator

-Xcode (macOS only) Latest iOS development & simulator
+Xcode (macOS only) 15.0+ iOS build & simulator

-Firebase CLI Latest Deploy and manage Firebase services
+Firebase CLI Latest Deploy Firebase services

 Git Latest Version control